ryancramerdesign/ProcessWire/README.md

 /.htaccess
 ```

-Replacing the above directory/files is typically the primary thing you
+Deleting and replacing the above directory/files is typically the
-need to do in order to upgrade.
-But please see the version-to-version
+primary thing you need to do in order to upgrade.
+But please see
-specific upgrade notes documented further in this section.
-Below are
+the version-to-version specific upgrade notes documented further
-more details about how you should replace the files mentioned above.
+in this section.
+Below are more details about how you should
+replace the files mentioned above.

+*NOTE: Renaming is an alternative to deleting, which gives you a quicker
+path to revert should you want to.
+For example, you might rename
+your /wire/ directory to be /.wire-2.3.0/ with ".wire" rather than
+"wire" to ensure the directory is hidden, and the 2.3.0 indicating the
+version that it was.
+Once your upgrade is safely in place, you could
+delete that .wire.230 directory.*

 #### Replacing the /wire/ directory

-When you replace the /wire/ directory, make sure that you remove or
+When you put in the new /wire/ directory, make sure that you remove or
 rename the old one first.
 If you just copy or FTP changed files into
 the existing /wire/ directory, you will end up with both old and new
 files, which will cause an error.